 end

-Previewing some of the approaches we'll introduce later, let's compare Julia's default implementation (sequential) with a multithreaded one.
+To see the benefits of multithreading in action, let's compare Julia's default implementation (sequential) with a multithreaded one.
 The macro @spawn, which will be covered in the next section, offers a simple way to run tasks in a multithreaded environment.
 Essentially, it's equivalent to creating and scheduling a non-sticky task.
-The following code snippets demonstrate both the default and multithreaded approaches.

 function schedule_of_tasks()